creativecounsel/creativecounsel/README.md

 **What's here**

-- 🤖Claude Skills for plain-language translation, regulatory tracking, and intake triage
+- 🤖Claude Skills for plain-language translation, regulatory tracking, and daily planning
 - 🏃Runbook frameworks for review tiers, comment labels, and intake tests
 - 🚨Regulatory trackers that stay current as things change